bloomberg/amqpprox/docs/config.md

 Remove specific connection rate limit (allowed average number of connections per second) for the specified vhost.
 The default limit will be applied to the specified vhost, if the default limit is already configured.

+#### LIMIT DISABLE TOTAL_CONN_ALARM DEFAULT numberOfConnections

+Remove default total connection limit (allowed total number of connections) in alarm only mode for all the vhosts.

+#### LIMIT DISABLE TOTAL_CONN VHOST vhostName numberOfConnections

+Remove specific total connection limit (allowed total number of connections) for the specified vhost.
+The default limit will be applied to the specified vhost, if the default limit is already configured.

 #### LIMIT DISABLE DATA_RATE_ALARM DEFAULT numberOfConnections

-Remove default data rate limit (allowed max bytes per second) in alarm only mode for all the vhosts.
+Remove default data rate limit (allowed average bytess per second) in alarm only mode for all the vhosts.

 #### LIMIT DISABLE DATA_RATE VHOST vhostName numberOfConnections

-Remove specific data rate limit (allowed max bytes per second) for the specified vhost.
+Remove specific data rate limit (allowed average bytes per second) for the specified vhost.
 The default data limit will be applied to the specified vhost, if the default data limit is already configured.

 #### LIMIT PRINT [vhostName]